WesH0use/AWS_Developer_Notes/Security.md

 # S3

-A telecom service provider stores its critical customer data on Amazon Simple Storage Service (Amazon S3).
+### A telecom service provider stores its critical customer data on Amazon Simple Storage Service (Amazon S3).
 Which of the following options can be used to control access to data stored on Amazon S3?

 **Bucket policies, Identity and Access Management (IAM) policies**

 **Query String Authentication, Access Control Lists (ACLs)**

+### A company developed an app-based service for citizens to book transportation rides in the local community.
+The platform is running on AWS EC2 instances and uses Amazon Relational Database Service (RDS) for storing transportation data.
+A new feature has been requested where receipts would be emailed to customers with PDF attachments retrieved from Amazon Simple Storage Service (S3).
+Which of the following options will provide EC2 instances with the right permissions to upload files to Amazon S3 and generate S3 Signed URL?

+**Create an IAM Role for EC2**

+IAM roles have been incorporated so that your applications can securely make API requests from your instances, without requiring you to manage the security credentials that the applications use.
+Instead of creating and distributing your AWS credentials, you can delegate permission to make API requests using IAM roles.

+Amazon EC2 uses an instance profile as a container for an IAM role.
+When you create an IAM role using the IAM console, the console creates an instance profile automatically and gives it the same name as the role to which it corresponds.

 Customers may use four mechanisms for controlling access to Amazon S3 resources: <br>_Identity and Access Management (IAM) policies <br> Bucket policies <br> Access Control Lists (ACLs) <br> Query String Authentication._